SparkPost/support-docs/articles/reporting/health-score.md

 * **Other Bounces** – Percent of injections that returned a different bounce category.
 * **Engaged Recipients** – Percent of injections that were sent to new recipients or recipients who have engaged within the past 30 days.
 * **Unengaged Recipients** – Percent of injections that were sent to recipients who most recently engaged more than 90 days ago or never engaged.
+* **Spam Trap hits** - Percent of your injections that are sent to spam traps.
+* **Suppression Hits** - Percent of the injections that were sent to addresses on your suppression list.
+* **Historical Engagement** - Engagement rate calculated for the previous 3 days of emails sent.
+* **Unsubscribes** - Share of emails injected that led to the recipient unsubscribing.

 ### Component changes over time